About

 not just read about

 PMHNP Helper is an interactive learning platform built for psychiatric mental health nurse practitioners.
-It combines a library of guided clinical case studies with 354+ ANCC-style practice questions — so you can build clinical reasoning through realistic patient encounters and test your knowledge with board-aligned questions, all with detailed rationales explaining the reasoning behind each answer.
-The focus is on how experienced clinicians think when the answer isn't obvious — not just which letter to pick.
+It combines a library of guided clinical case studies with 1010+ practice questions aligned with both the ANCC and AANPCB exams, so you can build clinical reasoning through realistic patient encounters and test your knowledge with board-aligned questions, all with detailed rationales explaining the reasoning behind each answer.
+The focus is on how experienced clinicians think when the answer isn't obvious, not just which letter to pick.

 How cases are built

 Pharmacology data is sourced from FDA-approved prescribing information.
-Diagnostic criteria follow the DSM-5-TR.
+Diagnostic criteria follow current clinical standards.
 Treatment algorithms reference APA practice guidelines, NICE guidelines, and current consensus statements.
 When the evidence is mixed or evolving, cases say so explicitly.

 How cases are reviewed